Click to skip ahead to these categories:

 Q: Why do they wear clothes?

 A: All of the chimpanzees at CSNW were raised in a human environment, either in the lab, with a trainer, or as a pet in someone’s home.
 As a result, they sometimes do things that we consider "human," such as wear clothes.
-We would never force the chimps to wear clothes.
-Instead, we offer clothing as part of their daily enrichment (the blankets, toys, puzzles, etc. that we give them to keep them occupied and entertained).
+We would never force the chimpanzees to wear clothing.
+Instead, we offer clothes as part of their daily enrichment (the blankets, toys, puzzles, etc. that we give them to keep them occupied and entertained).
 They may choose to wear the clothes, ignore them, or use them for some other purpose, like playing tug-of-war.
 In contrast to the chimpanzees used in entertainment who do not have a choice about what they wear (and are often forced and duct-taped into their outfits), the CSNW chimpanzees are free to make these decisions for themselves.
 In a better world, all chimpanzees would grow up in their own culture in the wild where they belong.
 Read more about chimpanzees wearing clothing on our advocacy website here.

 Q: Can I volunteer?